GrosSacASac/DOM99/readme.md

     //Changes the text of this paragraph and all other nodes that share the variable talkings
     //<p data-99-vr="talkings"></p>
-    //Use <input> elements for two way data bindings
+    //Use the same data-99-vr="talkings" on <input> elements for two way data bindings

     //To use a preselected node